-Free Spring Break STEM Camps in NYC Now Accepting Applications
+Registration Opens for Free Spring Break STEM Camps in NYC

-Twenty-one programs are offered in total, hosted by many of New York City’s top cultural institutions and kid hot spots like the Bronx Zoo and the Intrepid Sea, Air & Space Museum.
+Eighteen different sites are offering programs across the five boroughs, and many are hosted by New York City’s top cultural institutions and kid hot spots like the Bronx Zoo and the Intrepid Sea, Air & Space Museum.
 The subjects are diverse but focus on the sciences.

 A description of the Central Park Zoo camp for second, third, and fourth graders provides a glimpse of what the kids can expect:

-The camps, which run from Monday, April 13-Friday, April 17, last roughly the same hours as a school day, 9am-3pm.
+The camps, which run from Monday, April 18-Friday, April 22, last roughly the same hours as a school day, 9am-3pm.
 Hours for high school programs may vary slightly.
 Parents must provide lunch and transportation, though MetroCards are available to those who need them.
-All applications are due Monday, February 10; beware, though, that overwhelming demand forced applications to close early in the past.
+All applications are due Monday, February 28.
 Applications for elementary and middle school students require parents and students to answer short essay questions; high school students may need a teacher's recommendation and might be asked to interview.
-Organizers warn they always have more applications than open slots.
+Organizers warn they always have more applications than openings.

-See the STEAM Matters website for individual camp descriptions and to apply.
+See the STEM Matters website for individual camp descriptions and to apply.